CME to allow physical settlement for weekly gold options

-NEW YORK (Reuters) - CME Group (CME.O) is allowing investors in its short-term gold option contracts to take delivery of physical bullion in a bid to increase the product’s appeal against over-the-counter gold options.
+NEW YORK, June 18 (Reuters) - CME Group is allowing investors in its short-term gold option contracts to take delivery of physical bullion in a bid to increase the product’s appeal against over-the-counter gold options.

 The biggest operator of U.S. futures exchanges said it will amend the contract of its weekly gold options to let investors exercise into futures contracts effective July 1, pending approval from the U.S. Commodity Futures Trading Commission, CME said in a notice late last week.